ashea29/lotr-trivia/README.md

 # Motivation

-I built this trivia game as Project 1 for General Assembly’s Software Engineering Immersive Remote program.
+I built this trivia game as my Project 1 for General Assembly’s Software Engineering Immersive Remote program.
 I decided to specifically build a Lord of the Rings trivia game, because I’m a huge fan of the works of Tolkien.
 My goal for this project was to build something simple but functional, hence I purposefully took a simpler approach in the code (i.e. - there may have been many much more slick ways to achieve the same thing, but I went the simple route in order to get a viable product).
 I plan to implement more features over time, and perhaps refactor the game logic.

 # Technologies/Frameworks Used